Little Richard: 1956–1962: Initial success and conversion

-Returning to the States ten days earlier than expected, Richard later read news of his original flight having crashed into the Pacific Ocean as a further sign to "do as God wanted".
+Returning to the States ten days earlier than expected, Richard later read news of his original flight having crashed into the Pacific Ocean, and took it as a further sign to "do as God wanted".
 After a "farewell performance" at the Apollo Theater and a "final" recording session with Specialty later that month, Richard enrolled at Oakwood College in Huntsville, Alabama, to study theology.
-Despite his claims of spiritual rebirth, Richard admitted his reasons for leaving were more monetary.
-During his tenure at Specialty, despite earning millions for the label, Richard complained that he did not know the label had cut the percentage of royalties he was to earn for his recordings.
-Specialty continued to release Richard recordings, including "Good Golly, Miss Molly" and his unique version of "Kansas City", until 1960.
-Finally ending his contract with the label, Richard agreed to relinquish any royalties for his material.
+Despite his claims of spiritual rebirth, Richard later admitted his reasons for leaving were more monetary.
+During his tenure at Specialty, despite earning millions for the label, Richard complained that he did not know the label had reduced the percentage of royalties he was to earn for his recordings.
+Specialty continued to release Richard's recordings, including "Good Golly, Miss Molly", and his unique version of "Kansas City", until 1960.
+Ending his contract with the label, Richard agreed to relinquish royalties for his material.

 In 1958, Richard formed the Little Richard Evangelistic Team, traveling across the country to preach.
 A month after his decision to leave secular music, Richard met Ernestine Harvin, a secretary from Washington, D.C., and the couple married on July 11, 1959.
 Richard ventured into gospel music, first recording for End Records, before signing with Mercury Records in 1961, where he eventually released King of the Gospel Singers, in 1962, produced by Quincy Jones, who later remarked that Richard's vocals impressed him more than any other vocalist he had worked with.
 His childhood heroine, Mahalia Jackson, wrote in the liner notes of the album that Richard "sang gospel the way it should be sung".
 While Richard was no longer charting in the U.S., with pop music, some of his gospel songs such as "He's Not Just a Soldier" and "He Got What He Wanted", and "Crying in the Chapel", reached the pop charts in the U.S. and the UK.